Understanding and Harnessing Organic Growth

 Organic growth works by making the most of a firm’s existing assets and resources, including skills, knowledge, experience, relationships, and other tools.
 Often, it comes down to thinking creatively about how best to leverage what you own and how you do business.
 Some business owners prefer to grow their businesses via organic rather than inorganic growth because it allows them to maintain control of their company (which might not be the case with a merger or acquisition).

 It can sometimes be challenging, however, to achieve rapid growth through internal growth strategies alone.
-For example, if your company needs to pivot quickly due to a sudden change in consumer preferences, it might take more time and money to launch a new product line yourself rather than acquire a company that already has that product.
+For example, if your company needs to pivot quickly due to a sudden change in consumer preferences, it might take more time and money to launch a new product line than to acquire a firm that already has the right product.

 Inorganic vs Organic Growth

-Here are some of the key ways that organic growth differs from inorganic:
+Here are some of the key ways organic growth differs from inorganic growth:

 Investment Analysis

 When investors and lenders analyze a company’s financial health, they generally like to see growth of any kind.
 However, how a company achieves growth may also come into play.
-If a business grows inorganically through a merger or acquisition, for example, analysts may want to make sure that the company they acquired made sense and is related to their core business and that they aren’t stretching themselves too thin.
+If a business grows inorganically through a merger or acquisition, for example, analysts may want to make sure that it makes sense to acquire the company, that it is related to its core business, and that they aren’t stretching themselves too thin.

 Generally, analysts like to see a mix of organic and inorganic growth strategies.
-A company that is generating growth by maximizing their core business, while also boosting revenue through strategic acquisitions, may find it easier to attract investors or get approved for different types of financing.
+A company that is generating growth by maximizing its core business while also boosting revenue through strategic acquisitions may find it easier to attract investors or get approved for different types of financing.

 Pros and Cons of Organic Growth